Director: Paul Mercier

 Student Council (Mr. Mercier)

 A club that creates and organizes many activities in the school to enhance the high school experience.
 This includes dances, class t-shirts, and other student-run events.
 The separate classes meet in different places every Tuesday morning.
 Freshmen (led by Ms. Kaiser) meet in E16 @ 7:10 am.
 Sophomores (led by Ms. Hardy) meet in the LMC @ 7:10 am.
 Juniors (led by Mr. Zapalski) meet in A-10 @ 7:10 am.
-Seniors (led by Mr. Mercier) meet in Student Activities @ 2:30 pm.
+Seniors (led by Mr. Mercier) meet in Student Activities @ 2:30 pm on Mondays.

 Success Strategies (Mrs. Starr/Mrs. Curtis)